vwegmayr/dementia-classification/doc/source/examples/cross-referencing.rst

 =================

-This is a full cross-reference to :py:class:`project_name.examples.sphinx.DocStyles`.
+This is a full cross-reference to :py:class:`dementia_prediction.examples.sphinx.DocStyles`.

-This is a shorter cross-reference to :py:class:`~project_name.examples.sphinx.DocStyles`.
+This is a shorter cross-reference to :py:class:`~dementia_prediction.examples.sphinx.DocStyles`.

-This is a cross-reference to :py:class:`DocStyles<project_name.examples.sphinx.DocStyles>` with custom link text.
+This is a cross-reference to :py:class:`DocStyles<dementia_prediction.examples.sphinx.DocStyles>` with custom link text.

-.. py:currentmodule:: project_name.examples.sphinx
+.. py:currentmodule:: dementia_prediction.examples.sphinx

 This is a reference to :py:class:`DocStyles`, which uses the currentmodule directive.